Monday, April 17, 2023

 The use of boxwood in older Victoria gardens is a more recent and far less-self-conscious matter than the stiff look of formal parterres, town settlement here only having come about in the latter half of the nineteenth century.
 From the turn of the twentieth century and with Victoria becoming a small city, boxwood have regularly been used in local shrubbery gardens, typically as front or side yard hedging that is kept with a certain coarseness of texture.
 My impressions of this versatile plant grew from noticing one such hedge crowning a low granite wall, first seen back in 1988 at the house at Fort and Linden pictured below.

-This hedge, which seemed venerable to my eye thirty years ago, has a timeless quality that runs with the genre.
-Once aware of the dynamic synergy between boxwood and stone walls, I began to notice it more and more, and of course I coveted the specific effect for the home garden.
+This hedge, which seemed venerable to my eye thirty years ago, has a timeless quality that seems to run with the genre.
+Once aware of this dynamic synergy between boxwood and stone walls, I began to notice it more often and of course I coveted the specific effect for my own garden.

 At some point in the early nineties I happened to notice an older boxwood hidden behind the fence separating our yard from the neighbour's, which is on a panhandle lot subdivided from the original grounds.
 I realized then that our home garden had at one time hosted boxwood – or, at least, a single specimen - and I immediately wanted to reintroduce it.
-This old plant was still lovely, semi-shaggy after years of neglect, and distinctly tilted in direction.
-Strangely though, not long afterwards my neighbour chose to pull it out, and then offer it up with its root ball badly mangled.
-I took it of course, then attempted a hapless rescue by replanting it in a shady spot and trying to keep it watered.
-I doubted its chances of survival, especially coming into summer drought, and so was not surprised when it quickly expired.
+This old plant was still lovely, semi-shaggy after years of neglect, and distinctly tilted in its direction.
+Strangely though, not long afterwards my neighbour chose to rip it out, and then offer it up with its root ball badly mangled.
+I took it of course, then attempted a hapless rescue by replanting the whole plant in a shady spot and trying my best to keep it watered.
+I doubted its chances of survival, especially coming into full summer drought, and so was not surprised when it quickly expired.

 It took about a year of keeping these cuttings moist until they developed roots sufficiently strong to support new growth.
 I lifted the rooted cuttings a year later, transferring them into pots where they grew on happily for many years.
 As a result, we began playing around with potted boxwood as garden accents, increasingly using them to add visual interest or soften transitions between garden spaces.
 With adequate watering and occasional light feeding, younger boxwood tolerate pot culture in our climate extremely well.